hjkng/audiogenX/rebuttal.md

 We sincerely appreciate your valuable feedback and time for reviewing this paper.
 For the concerns you bring up, we would like to address them as follows.

 ### Weakness 1: Addressing clarity.
+We thank you for your valuable advice for the clarity of the manuscript.
+We have been revising the related section of our paper more clearly.
+In respect of perturbation and explanation mask, we answer it further in question 1.

 ### Weakness 2: Recommendation for additional datasets.

 ### Question 1: Optimizing explanation masks.
+To generate faithful explanations in factual and counterfactual, we firstl

 ### Question 2: Visual analysis of the attention matrix vs explanation in AudioGenX.